Biden will hold a big climate summit this week to reestablish U.S. leadership. Not everyone may follow.

 The United States and China, the world’s two biggest carbon polluters, agreed to address climate change with “seriousness and urgency” during talks last week between Biden’s climate envoy, John F. Kerry, and a counterpart from China.

-In Europe, Biden’s election has been greeted with relief.
 For four years, Europeans stood largely alone on climate issues as Trump pulled the United States out of any leadership role.
 They talked to Beijing about potential goals, but few European policymakers felt they had much sway without Washington’s participation.

 “I really want to tell our American friends, ‘Welcome back, welcome home,’ ” French President Emmanuel Macron said in December, greeting Biden’s plans to rejoin the Paris accord.